k323r/QtArduinoPlot/README.md

 # QtArduinoPlot
-Small application written in c++ and Qt5 intended for plotting float values live (up to n channels)
+Small application written in C++ and Qt5 intended for plotting float values live (up to n channels)

+## more doc will follow soon (as well as actual code..)